saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 ## Verify data availability on Ethereum

-In order to verify data availability on the Ethereum it is necessary to submit data availability transaction to the Avail network.
-Submitting data availability transaction to Avail can be done using `Polkadot-JS` which is a collection of tools for communication with Substrate based chains.
+In order to verify data availability on the Ethereum it is necessary to first submit data to Avail as a data submission transaction.
+Data submitted this way will be included in Avail blocks, but not interpreted or executed in any way.
+The submission can be done using `Polkadot-JS` which is a collection of tools for communication with Substrate based chains.

 Complete example can be found on [github](https://github.com/availproject/avail-js-examples/tree/master/src/validium).